10 Common Google Tag Manager Mistakes:

-This enables tag configuration and testing for new content before it goes live and ensures you can measure the impact of a release from day one.
-GTM also has a Preview/debug mode which can be used to test changes in GTM tags on either a pre-production or live site.
-Chrome Tag Assistant is another tool which is often neglected and can be used to review and debug your GTM implementation.
+This enables tag configuration and testing for new content before it goes live.
+It ensures you can measure the impact of a release from day one.
+GTM also has a Preview/debug mode which can test changes in GTM tags on either a pre-production or live site.
+Chrome Tag Assistant is another tool which can review and debug your GTM implementations.

-Unless tags are tested on either a pre-production environment or on the live site, it is impossible to know they are working correctly, if at all.
-It is important to have confidence that tags are sending accurate data to Google Analytics, and yet I often come across tags that have clearly never worked.
+Unless tags are tested on either a pre-production environment or on the live site, it is impossible to know they are working correctly.
+It is important to have confidence that tags are sending accurate data to Google Analytics.
+I often come across tags that have clearly never worked.

-For example, I recently noticed a tag set to fire on the click ID, but the ID in the trigger had been misspelled.
-This meant it would never work until the spelling mistake had been corrected.
-Further, the event was on a secure page, and it was difficult get a test account for the live site.
+If a tag is set to fire on the click ID, but the ID in the trigger is incorrect.
+It would never work until the spelling mistake changes.
+Furthermore, the event was on a secure page, and it was difficult to get a test account for the live site.
 But all triggers were set to fire based upon the exact page URL and so it could not have been tested on UAT either.